Guillemdb/FractalAI/README.md

  We had almost no financial support, nor access to a proper technical infrastructure, besides the 6 months [Source{d}](https://sourced.tech/) sponsored us.

  We are not part of academia, we have no affiliation and no track record.

+ We don't have the resources to carry on further our research, but we will gladly accept any contribution or sponsorship that allows us to continue working in our passion.

 - **[Sergio Hernández Cerezo](https://twitter.com/EntropyFarmer)**: Studied mathematics, works as programmer, dreams about physics.